-Meet two of the future doctors who are training here in Wichita and take a tour of our campus:
+Meet one of the future doctors training here in Wichita and take a tour of our campus:

 What our students learn and experience on their way to an M.D. at the KU School of Medicine-Wichita is critical for the health and well-being of this community and our state.
 And you.